Botox is being used in large doses right now for children who have spasms. In particular, it’s being used on kids with cerebral palsy.

 In large doses, Botox can poison a child with the toxin and thus lead to botulism.

 Botulism in children can be even more severe than in adults, because large doses of a toxin affect their bodies differently.
 Childhood botulism, or essentially overdosing on Botox, can lead to:

 - Neurological damage / brain damage – ranging from slurred speech and blurry vision to an inability to control one’s movements (vegetative state)

 - Inability to breathe on one’s own

 And families aren’t even being warned.

 These large doses may help some children.
 Certainly not every child treated with Botox is being poisoned by it.
 But some are – and that’s devastating.

+Call the offices of Darrell Castle & Associates to speak with a dangerous drugs lawyer Memphis, TN families trust and get legal help for your pharmaceutical injury case.
 If your child has been injured by Botox in large doses, you need to speak with an attorney immediately.
 Our Tennessee Botox lawyers in Memphis can help.

 Contact us by phone or online today to speak with an attorney for free about your situation.